Fudan-iGEM/2023-wiki/docs/src/collaborations.md

 ## With ShanghaiTech-China & XMU-China: Wet Lab

-Team ShanghaiTech-China iGEM 2023 provided us with plasmids containing the *SacC* and *CscB* genes, as well as a strain of cyanobacteria.
+Team [ShanghaiTech-China iGEM 2023](https://2023.igem.wiki/shanghaitech-china/) provided us with plasmids containing the *SacC* and *CscB* genes, as well as a strain of cyanobacteria.
 This greatly facilitated our molecular cloning experiments and bacterial cultures.
-What's more, XMU-China iGEM 2022 contributed to the sequence for INPNC, which was a significant help in our plasmid construction.
+What's more, [XMU-China iGEM 2022](https://2022.igem.wiki/xmu-china/) sent us the plasmids and the sequence for INPNC.
 We are very grateful for their assistance in our wet lab experiments.

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/hp/shanghai-tech.jpg"
 style='width:70%'>
 <br>
 <div>
-<p><small style="color: gray">Collaboration with ShanghaiTech-China</small></p>
+<p><small style="color: gray">Visit ShanghaiTech-China's lab space</small></p>
 </div>
 </div>
 <div style="text-align: center;">